 Labor Day may mean the end of summer break, but we can keep eating ice cream — and those ice cream trucks can keep rolling.
 Our friend Lisa B. asked, how many ice cream bars and popsicles does a truck sell in a day?
 Well, it depends where the truck goes.
 From our own experience, at a park a truck can unload 20-30 bars to one crowd.
 If the truck finds 10 good places like that, it can sell 200 to 300 bars that day.
 Remember, around 100 years ago we didn’t even have ice cream trucks.
 But in 1913 the electric freezer was invented, and in 1920 Harry Burt figured out how to coat ice cream in hardened dark chocolate.
-Suddenly people could sell ice cream from trucks.
-The driver pays less for the ice cream than he/she sells it for, so that’s how the driver makes money – and that’s where the math comes in.
+Suddenly people could sell ice cream from trucks – and plenty of us were more than happy to buy it.

 Wee ones: Lots of ice cream bars look like rectangles.
 How many sides does a rectangle have?
 Is the floor of your room a rectangle?